Wednesday, July 30, 2008

 6. Do not, I repeat, DO NOT give up caffeine during your pregnancy.
 Yeah, it reduces miscarriage risk, blah, blah, blah but if you give it up during pregnancy you can't drink it while nursing.
 You're going to want the energy boost when you have a little one who refuses to sleep.

-7. Get you doctor to prescribe sleeping pills.
+7. Get your doctor to prescribe sleeping pills.
 When you are severely sleep deprived, you'll find you can't sleep even when you have the opportunity to.
 Insomnia takes hold and you're there lying in bed desperate for sleep but your ears are straining for any any sound that will keep you from getting there.

 8. Get a security system in place (alarms, double locks, etc) so you can cross that worry off your list.
 Better yet, hire a security guard with all the money you're supposed to have.